vwt-digital/ckan/README.rst

     | And add these env vars to the
       `env.template <https://github.com/vwt-digital/ckan/blob/develop/contrib/docker/.env.template>`_ (lines 34-45).
 - `GCP docker folder <https://github.com/vwt-digital/ckan/tree/develop/contrib/docker-GCP>`_:
+    | **Note:** Don't forget to compare this folder to the contrib/docker folder of the branch you want to merge with.
     | The environment variables for the extensions in the
       `entrypoint <https://github.com/vwt-digital/ckan/blob/develop/contrib/docker-GCP/ckan-entrypoint.sh>`_ (lines 37-49).
     | The startup of the Redis server is also added (lines 56-57) but this might not be necessary in future versions.